 Have you recently upgraded your Android smartphone?
 Is your old phone still working but just gathering dust in a drawer?
 That phone could help indigenous peoples and local communities defend their lands, report illegal logging and condemn human rights abuses.
 Global deforestation is gathering speed across the tropical forest belt and putting these communities’ livelihoods and rights under threat.
 But, all around the world communities are starting to fight back.
 Your phone could:

 Our target is to collect at least 100 smartphones to provide to environmental human rights defenders in the DRC, Republic of Congo, Cameroon, Ghana and Peru!
-Please help us to make it possible.

-Please send your phone to:
+Please help make it possible by sending your phone to:

 Rainforest Foundation Phones Appeal,